Tilman Enss group | Ruprecht-Karls-Universität Heidelberg

 Former students and team members

-Dr. Nicolò Defenu (postdoc, now at ETH Zurich)
+Dr. Nicolò Defenu (postdoc; then Ass.
+Prof. at ETH Zurich)

 B.Sc.
 Noel Cuadra Braatz (Heidelberg 2019: Quench and contact dynamics of two ultracold fermionic atoms)